totallymoney/Engineering-Principles/engineering principles.md

 ##### Anti-Patterns

 * Low contrast text that some customers can't read
-* Not fixing a customers account beacuse a bug didn't affect many people
+* Not fixing a customers account because a bug didn't affect many people